-Source: Airports Council International, 2009 preliminary figures world in 2009, falling from its #6 ranking as LAX experienced a drop of -5.5% in total passenger traffic.
+Los Angeles International Airport (LAX) was the 7th busiest airport in the world in 2009, falling from its #6 ranking as LAX experienced a drop of -5.5% in total passenger traffic.
 LAX was the third busiest airport in all of the U.S. in 2009.